 V. Technical annexes

 19. Another architectural question is: what to place into the annexes, what to place in the main part of the act?
 Evidently, there can be rules on this in each individual jurisdiction.
-To the extent that these rules do not prescribe one way or the other, the following considerations might help:
+To the extent that these rules do not prescribe one way or the other, the following considerations of regulatory architecture might help:

 - Readers would expect the key elements of an act to be at least mentioned in the main part.
 If the key element is technically too complicated to be dispelled entirely in the main part, the main part can just mention it and refer to the annex.
 In some jurisdictions, it is even legally necessary to outline the key elements in the main part of the act.

 - For readers, it is not necessarily easier to refer to an annex and then to come back to the initial place of reading.
 Thus it might be worthwhile checking whether the content of the annex is not short enough to be displayed in the main part of the act.
 But potential evolution should be taken into account.
-If the content is currently rather short, but is likely to become longer, it is preferable to place it into an annex from the beginning.
+If the content is currently rather short but is likely to become longer, it is preferable to place it into an annex from the beginning.

-- In particular provisions, that are only relevant for some readers, generally speaking, are well placed in an annex.
+- In particular, provisions, that are only relevant for some readers, generally speaking, are well placed in an annex.
 This is particularly the case if the act covers several different products, services of situations and each of them need specific vertical provisions.
 Here we come back to our Model D.